In his lifetime, Tennessee Williams prohibited his plays from being performed in segregated venues.

 Founding Co-Artistic Directors

-All live performances are currently postponed until November 2020 due to the covid-19 pandemic
+All live performances are currently postponed until the fall of 2021 due to the covid-19 pandemic.

 Tennessee Williams Theatre Company Joins Loyola University New Orleans in Professional Residency